Tag: antique chair identification

 Art Nouveau1890-1910Organic curvedVariousFlowing whiplash curves

 The legs and feet are often the quickest way to identify a furniture period.
-Here’s your complete referance guide:
+Here’s your complete reference guide:

 Turned Leg Styles